 Ability to recognize the symptoms of maladjusted behavior.

 Ability to prepare and maintain accurate records.

-Possession of a Bachelors degree or higher in Behavioral or Social Science or related field.
+Possession of a Bachelor's degree or higher or have an anticipated graduation date within 3 months, with coursework in Behavioral Science, Psychology, Sociology, Human Services or related field.